Legal Sports Sim Betting

-Now more than ever, there is huge interest in sports wagering simulations.
-While eSports – and eSports betting – are their own distinct market, video game sims fall more in line with traditional casino games like video poker or established lottery-style markets like historical horse racing.
+Now more than ever, there is huge interest in sports simulation video games.
+While eSports – and eSports betting – are their own distinct market, sports sims have emerged as a powerful presence that compliments the eSports as well as carving out its own platform.

-To learn how and where to legally wager on video game sims, our short guide gives you all the details.
-Virtual sports betting is a very real way to win big at legal online betting sites.
+To learn how and where to legally bet on video game sports sims, our guide gives you all the details.

 Is Sports Sim Betting Legal?